Rankings by Cost, Opportunity, Resources and Risk

 • Major metropolitan markets

-Best For: E-commerce businesses, consulting firms, location-independent entrepreneurs, and companies serving national markets rather than local customers.
+Best For: E-commerce businesses, consulting firms, location-independent entrepreneurs and companies serving national markets rather than local customers.

 Bottom 10 Worst States to Start a Business

-DC (#47, 32.50) has the highest business environment score (47.97) in the bottom 10 but the worst survival rate (15.00) in the entire nation.
-West Virginia (#46, 32.66) has the lowest business environment score (7.65) nationally but strong survival rates (78.14).
-Washington (#44, 34.44) ranks low despite no state income tax; high cost of living (36.75) undermines tax advantages.
+Washington, D.C., (#47, 32.50) has the bottom 10's highest business environment score (47.97) but the nation's worst survival rate (15).
+West Virginia (#46, 32.66) has the nation's lowest business environment score (7.65) but strong survival rates (78.14).
+Washington (#44, 34.44) ranks low despite no state income tax.
+The high cost of living (36.75) undermines tax advantages.

 New York ranks #50 (30.17) with a low costs score (20.45) despite world-class infrastructure.